doneful

 Most kitchen messes are downstream of dishes.
 Counters look bad because there is nowhere to put the dish.
 The sink looks bad because dishes are in it.
 The trash looks bad because the visual chaos of the dishes makes everything else feel like more.

-So we do dishes first, and we are allowed to do them in two passes: dishes into the sink today, dishes into the dishwasher tomorrow if needed.
+So we do dishes first, and we are allowed to do them in two passes.
+Dishes into the sink today, dishes into the dishwasher tomorrow if needed.

 Minimum win

-• Put visible dishes in the sink
+• Move visible dishes into the sink (or dishwasher).

-• Throw away visible trash
+• Throw away visible trash.

-• Wipe one counter
+• Wipe one counter.

-• Throw away visible trash and replace the bag if needed
+• Throw away visible trash and replace the bag if needed.

-• Wipe the main counter, then the second counter if there is one
+• Wipe the main counter, then the second counter if there is one.

-• Sweep visible crumbs off the floor (a broom or a paper towel both work)
+• Sweep visible crumbs off the floor.

-• Replace the dish towel if it is wet or dirty
+• Replace the dish towel if it is wet or dirty.

 Momentum days can absorb a few bonus tasks.
 Pick two, not all of them.

-• Wipe the stovetop
+• Wipe the stovetop.

-• Wipe the inside of the microwave
+• Wipe the inside of the microwave.

-• Empty the dish drying rack
+• Empty the dish drying rack.

-• Sweep or vacuum the kitchen floor properly
+• Sweep or vacuum the kitchen floor properly.

-• Take out the recycling
+• Take out the recycling.

 Helpful tools